Setup GitHub Actions Self-Hosted Runner On VMs & Docker

 I am going to run the workflow with simple steps to check if the self-hosted runner is working properly.

-Create a YML file and your repository structure should be like given below
+Create a YAML file and your repository structure should be like given below

 .